- Research

 Our first objective is to study the problem of detection

 with x(t) a quaternion continuous completely known signal and v(t) a quaternion mean-square continuous Gaussian noise.
-Denote P 0 and P 1 the probability measures corresponding to H 0 and H 1 , respectively.
+Denote and the probability measures corresponding to and , respectively.
 According to Grenander’s Theorem one way of computing likelihood ratios for continuous-time observation models is first to reduce the observation signal to an equivalent observation sequence, and then looking for the limit of the likelihood ratio for the truncated sequence.
 An alternative, somewhat more practical, representation of the likelihood ratio for problem (4) is provided by Pitcher’s Theorem.
 This result suggests a simpler and more efficient implementation of the corresponding signal detection system.
 In the particular case of Gaussian white noise the representation of the optimum detection statistic obtained is known as the Cameron-Martin formula.
 In the next result, we give an extension of Pitcher’s Theorem to the quaternion domain.

 Theorem 3.1